 This approach makes websites look interesting and engaging.
 Overlapping elements and uneven layouts guide the user’s eyes to important content and create a sense of depth.
 They also help brands stand out by offering unique, memorable experiences.
-An asymmetrical layout web keeps users interested and makes the site easier to use.
+An asymmetrical layout websites keeps users interested and makes the site easier to use.

 Today, many top websites use grids, broken grids, and overlapping elements to make pages more attractive.
 This trend is not just about looks—it’s about telling a story and improving how users interact with the site.
 Want to learn how to use these design elements effectively?
 Read on to find out why they matter in modern web design.